 Under the Bank Act, the Bank's board of directors must have at least seven members and the Bank's board of directors may establish by by-law a minimum and maximum number of directors.
 The Bank Act also requires that no more than two-thirds of the directors may be affiliated with the Bank, as specified by the Bank Act, and no more than 15% of the directors may be employees of the Bank or a subsidiary of the Bank, except that up to four of these employees may be directors if they constitute not more than 50% of the directors.
 Subject to the following residency requirements, a majority of directors shall constitute a quorum at any meeting of the board of directors.
-Under the Bank Act, a majority of the directors of the Bank must be resident Canadians and, except in limited circumstances, directors may not transact business at a meeting of directors or a committee of directors of a bank to appoint from their members a chief executive officer who must ordinarily be resident in Canada.
-Under the Bank's by-laws, the minimum number of directors to be elected at any annual meeting of shareholders of the Bank will be fixed by the board of directors before the meeting.
+Under the Bank Act, a majority of the directors of the Bank must be resident Canadians and, except in limited circumstances, directors may not transact business at a meeting of directors or a committee of directors at which a majority of the directors present are not resident Canadians.
+The Bank Act also requires the directors of a bank to appoint from their members a chief executive officer who must ordinarily be resident in Canada.
+Under the Bank's by-laws, the minimum number of directors is seven and the maximum number of directors is 40.
+The Bank's by-laws provide that the number of directors to be elected at any annual meeting of shareholders of the Bank will be fixed by the board of directors before the meeting.
 Directors are elected to terms of one year, on an annual basis.
 The Bank currently has 13 directors.